 As well as applying for the tax concessions listed above, charities can apply for DGR status when registering with the ACNC.

-Public benevolent institutions (PBI)
+Public benevolent institutions

-Some incorporated associations that are charities will also qualify for public benevolent institution (PBI) is a not-for-profit institution set up for the relief of poverty, sickness, suffering, distress, misfortune, disability or helplessness.
+A public benevolent institution (PBI) is a not-for-profit institution set up for the relief of poverty, sickness, suffering, distress, misfortune, disability or helplessness.
 Some charities will be classified as PBIs.
 For PBI status, the emphasis is on the provision of a service directly to those people requiring 'benevolent relief' in order to meet their particular needs for example hostels for homeless people, disability support, crisis care and emergency relief services.